hckrtst/notesnsnippets/structy_problems_and_notes/readme.md

 ## uncompress strings

 * Should have first written out the approach before writing trying out solution
+* think about the time/space complexities before trying out the solution, this is an interesting one...since it actually is doing a decompression so it's not simply dependent on the size of input
 ### first solution
 ```cpp